HermanNygaard/react-scroll-to-top/README.md

 ## Installation

+With npm:

-Run `npm i react-scroll-to-top`
+`npm i react-scroll-to-top`

+or with Yarn:

+`yarn add react-scroll-to-top`

 ## Usage

-Import and then include `<ScrollToTop />` anywhere in your render/return function:
+Import and then add `<ScrollToTop />` at the bottom of your return function (for a11y reasons):

 ```js
 import ScrollToTop from "react-scroll-to-top";